 Compared to the display size in the stock Android, Galaxy S10 screen zoom works differently in the following aspects:

-- Galaxy S10 screen zoom does NOT scale the app icons on Galaxy S10 Home screen and Apps screen.
+- Galaxy S10 screen zoom does NOT scale the app icons on Galaxy S10 Home screen, Apps screen, and lock screen.

 - Galaxy S10 screen zoom has 3 levels.
 While the display size in Pixel phones has 5 levels.